-Perhaps the most well studied related problem is the classical k-median where one has to find a partition of the point set into k sets $C_1, \ldots, C_k$ , each having a center $c_i$ while minimizing the total sum of distances of the points to their respective center.
+Perhaps the most well studied related problem is the classical k-median where one has to find a partition of the points into k sets C_1, \ldots, C_k , each having a center c_i while minimizing the total sum of distances of the points to their respective centers.
 There is a long line of research on this problem.
-Some of the most recent results are [13, 5, 17], which bring down the approximation ratio to $2.592 + \epsilon$ .
-It is worth pointing out that both MSkC and BkM seem significantly more difficult than the classical k-median.
-For instance, for the case of k-median if one is given the set of k centers the clustring of the points is immediate as each point will be assigned to the nearest center point; this has been used in a simple local search algorithm that is proved to have approximation ratio $3 + \epsilon$ [2].
-However, for the case of BkM, even if one is given the location of k centers it is not clear how to find the clustring of the points.
+Some of the most recent results are [13, 5], which bring down the approximation ratio to $2.675 + \epsilon$.
+It is worth pointing out that both MSkC and BkM seem significantly more difficult than the classical k-median problem.
+For instance, for the case of k-median if one is given the set of k centers the clustering of the points is immediate as each point will be assigned to the nearest center point; this has been used in a simple local search algorithm that is proved to have approximation ratio $3 + \epsilon$ [2].
+However, for the case of BkM, even if one is given the location of k centers it is not clear how to cluster the points optimally.